naolca/AI_ML_assignment/README.md

-# this repo is intended to be our working space for the assignment
+# This repo is intended to be our working space for the assignment.